ysnrski/ysnrski.github.io/_posts/2025-02-07- Studying STEM in Japan: A Guide for International Students.md

 layout: post
 title: Studying STEM in Japan - A Guide for International Students
 date: 2025-02-07
 description: Looking to study in Japan?
-Check out this post on Japan's diverse higher education system and key insights for STEM students!
+Check out this post on Japan's higher education system and key insights for STEM students!
 tags: info
 thumbnail: assets/img/info.jpg
 ---